MicrosoftDocs/memdocs/memdocs/intune/configuration/use-enterprise-sso-plug-in-ios-ipados-with-generic-mdm.md

 ---

-For more information on the single sign-on extension, see [Single sign-on app extension](device-features-configure.md#single-sign-on-app-extension).
+For more information on the single sign-on extension, go to [Single sign-on app extension](device-features-configure.md#single-sign-on-app-extension).

 ## Create a single sign-on app extension device configuration profile

-In the MDM portal, you will create a Device Configuration profile.
+In the MDM portal, create a device configuration profile.
 This profile includes the settings to configure the SSO app extension on devices.

 1. Sign in to the MDM portal.
-2. Create a new Device Configuration profile
+2. Create a new device configuration profile.
-3. Select an option called **Single Sign-On Extensions** or **SSO extension**.
-The name may vary depending on your MDM of choice.
+3. Select a **Single Sign-On Extensions** or **SSO extension** option.
+The name varies depending on the MDM solution you're using.
 4. Enter the following properties:

     | **Key** | **Value** |